If you follow me on Twitter or Instagram, you may have seen me mention a couple of

 “UHH TELL HIM ABOUT THE TRAFFIC.”

+Yep.
 I mean, really?
 Of all the things I could and should have said to this man, about his wrestling career or his music, or how he’s successful in literally everything he does, I did possibly the most British thing ever and started talking about the fucking traffic on the way to the gig.
 What’s next?
 The fucking weather?
-What I had to eat in the car?
+What I had for lunch that day?
 For fuck sake.
 I’m just gonna go and get in the bin and not allow myself to talk to other humans ever again.

-I think perhaps the reason they say never meet your heroes isn’t because they might be a dick.
-No, it’s because you’ll do or say something to embarrass yourself and you’ll turn out to be the dick.
+I think perhaps the reason they say never meet your heroes isn’t that they might be a dick.
+No no, it’s because you’ll do or say something to embarrass yourself and you’ll turn out to be the dick.

-Luckily for me and my hopes of keeping my childhood crush in tact, he could not have been nicer.
+Luckily for me and my hopes of keeping my childhood crush intact, he could not have been nicer.
 True, there probably are some heroes you should never meet.
-But after meeting him I can confirm that if one of yours is Mr Chris Jericho, then you absolutely should meet the fuck out of him.
+But after meeting Chris Jericho I can confirm that if he is one of your heroes, then you absolutely should meet the fuck out of him.